Rebecca Kaplan: Oakland Athletics

 In 2019, Kaplan contributed to an effort to sue Alameda County over the approved $85 million sale of the land currently housing the Oakland-Alameda County Coliseum (currently RingCentral Coliseum) and Oakland Arena to the Oakland Athletics.
 The city argued it was not given a real opportunity to buy the county's share of the land, despite Oakland not having adequate money to purchase the site.
 The plan the Athletics put forward includes major revitalization projects at both the Howard Terminal and Coliseum sites, including the construction of affordable housing, restaurants, retail, small business space and public gathering spaces.

 Due to the abrupt nature of the lawsuit and the fact that the plan was backed by city leaders, Athletics president Dave Kaval said the team was "completely blindsided" and "very disappointed" by the city's lawsuit.
 Oakland Mayor Libby Schaaf stated, "Our city and county governments should work with each other, not against each other.
 I hope the council suspends this suit so we can all collaborate together on a beneficial future for the Coliseum."
 Oakland city councilmember Larry Reid stated that MLB commissioner Rob Manfred told Oakland leaders that "Bay Area fans will soon be going to Las Vegas to see the Raiders and that unless things changed, Bay Area fans may be going to Las Vegas or elsewhere to see the A’s as well."

 A few weeks after the lawsuit was filed, Governor Gavin Newsom signed into law two bills, AB1191 and SB293, designed to move the new Howard Terminal ballpark forward.

+Ethics violation

+In December 2022, Kaplan was fined $19,000 by the Oakland Public Ethics Commission for an ethics violation of failing to disclose that she owned a property that benefitted from a vote she cast as council member.

 2022 Alameda County supervisor election

-Kaplan is a candidate for the Alameda County Board of Supervisors in the 3rd district.
+Kaplan was a candidate for the Alameda County Board of Supervisors in the 3rd district.
 She placed first during the primary and advanced to a runoff with former Alameda vice mayor Lena Tam.

-The seat was previously held by Wilma Chan, who died in 2021 after being struck by a motor vehicle.
+In November 2022, Kaplan lost the election to Lena Tam.

 Personal life

 Kaplan came out at age 16.
-She has been identified as both bisexual and a lesbian in the press and also identifies as gender nonconforming.
+She is bisexual, a lesbian, and gender nonconforming.

 Kaplan married Pamela Rosin in 2014 after two years of dating.
 The couple separated in 2018 and finalized their divorce in 2019.